-Through the planning process that has been undertaken over the last few years, government and it's entities are developing the capability to identify, measure, and report on its activities and progress toward stated goals.
 There is a fine balance between reporting accurate, useful information, and providing the public with infinite detail on every initiative undertaken in the reporting period.
 Presenting too much detail about too many topics may serve only to complicate and obscure the message.
-We are asking that annual reports be used to clearly and concisely provide meaningful information to the public in a brief, readable document.
+We are asking that activity reports be clear and concise providing meaningful information to the public in a brief readable document.